The History of RA Chicks

 As funny as it sounds, RA Chicks was created by a few of us “Chicks” chatting online and joking about having a club where we could let loose.
 While we did visit other sites online and on Facebook none of them fit just right for what we needed.
 One of us had found a hat on a t-shirt site for a roller derby team that had a skull on it with the words “RA Chick”.
 That ended up being our first profile picture as the page was made and how our name was born.

-What started with a small group celebrating our 20 members has quickly grown into an online community of over 8000 members.
+What started with a small group celebrating our 20 members has quickly grown into an online community of over 11000 members and growing each day.
 The RA Chick name may have started to represent women with Rheumatoid Arthritis but the umbrella grew to accept and welcome individuals with other forms of Autoimmune Arthritis and even Roosters too.
 We have built a foundation for an online support group of members of all ages, races, sexes, religions, countries.
 Arthritis does not discriminate and neither do the Chicks.

 I am thankful every day for being blessed enough to be a part of so many amazing people’s lives.
 I have learned so much from them as well as the support to keep this going.